PHPCSStandards/PHPCSExtra/README.md

 This sniff handles all types of import use statements supported by PHP, in contrast to other sniffs for the same in, for instance, the PHPCS native `PSR12` or the Slevomat standard, which are incomplete.

+#### `Universal.WhiteSpace.AnonClassKeywordSpacing` :wrench: :bar_chart: :books:

+Standardize the amount of spacing between the `class` keyword and the open parenthesis (if any) for anonymous class declarations.

+* This sniff contains an `spacing` property to set the amount of spaces the sniff should check for.
+    Accepted values: (int) number of spaces.
+Defaults to `0` (spaces).

 #### `Universal.WhiteSpace.DisallowInlineTabs` :wrench: :books:

 Enforce using spaces for mid-line alignment.